MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 of operations.
 Keep a cache recently read pixels at each level in the pipeline.
 If a reader is asked for a pixel, it looks in the cache (or in the original image at level 0); if that fails, it constructs a reader that asks the previous transform.

+## Task 15
+Combine the lazy evaluation of Section 3.6, "Laziness", on page 56, with the parallel evaluation of Section 3.7, "Parallelizing Operations", on page 57.